Tecnam P2006T

-The Tecnam P2006T is an Italian high-winged twin-engined all-metal light aircraft, built by Costruzioni Aeronautiche Tecnam based in Capua, Italy, near Naples.
+The Tecnam P2006T is an Italian shoulder-winged twin-engined all-metal light aircraft, built by Costruzioni Aeronautiche Tecnam based in Capua, Italy, near Naples.
 The P2006T received airworthiness certification in the European Union by EASA under CS23 in 2003, type certification in 2009, and Federal Aviation Administration FAR Part 23 certification in 2010.

-On February 2025, Tecnam introduced the P2006T NG (Next generation) and the P2006T NG Sport.
+In February 2025, Tecnam introduced the P2006T NG (Next generation) and the P2006T NG Sport.
 Compared to its predecessor, the P2006T MkII, the NG version offers an increased MTOW, more fuel-efficient Rotax 912iSc3 engines, a redesigned cockpit with advanced Garmin G1000Nxi avionics, and improved access with four independent doors.

 Currently, the P2006T is the lightest twin-engined certified aircraft available.
 It is a four-seat aircraft with fully retractable landing gear and powered by two liquid-cooled Rotax 912iSc3 fuel-injected engines that can run on 92 octane unleaded automotive gasoline as well as Avgas 100LL.

 Development

-The P2006T is a high-wing light twin-engine aircraft developed by Tecnam in the mid-2000s.
+The P2006T is a shoulder-wing light twin-engine aircraft developed by Tecnam in the mid-2000s.
 The aircraft was conceived by Professor Luigi Pascale, co-founder and chief designer at Tecnam, as a response to the increasing demand for a cost-effective and fuel-efficient multi-engine trainer.
 The project aimed to fill a market niche between legacy piston twins, often expensive to operate, and modern glass-cockpit trainers with lower acquisition costs.
 Initially referred to as P2006 VELT (Very Light Twin), the aircraft was designed around the lightweight and fuel-efficient Rotax 912S3 engines.

 The first prototype completed its maiden flight in September 2007 from Capua Airport in Italy.
 Following its flight test campaign, the aircraft received EASA CS-23 IFR certification in June 2009, allowing it to be operated under IFR).
 The P2006T was subsequently introduced to international markets, and in 2010, it obtained certification from the Federal Aviation Administration in the United States, marking its entry into the North American training fleets.

 The aircraft was notable at launch for being the lightest certified twin-engine aircraft on the market, constructed entirely of metal and featuring retractable landing gear.
 Its twin 100 hp Rotax 912S3 engines, capable of operating on both AVGAS and automotive-grade MOGAS, enabled significantly reduced operating costs compared to legacy aircraft in the same category.
 The design also featured modular maintenance access and short-field performance, making it suitable for various operating environments.

 Building on its commercial success, Tecnam expanded the P2006T platform in subsequent years.
 In 2015, the P2006T SMP (Special Mission Platform) was developed, incorporating structural provisions and electrical systems for integrating mission equipment such as EO/IR sensors, making it suitable for border patrol, surveillance, and aerial mapping.
-This marked the beginning of the aircraft’s evolution into roles beyond pilot training.
+This marked the beginning of the aircraft's evolution into roles beyond pilot training.